blinksh/blink/docs/advanced/unix-roundup.md

 ## Miscellaneous

-Blink includes a few extra tools designed to make your mobile life easier.
+Blink Shell includes a few extra tools designed to make your mobile life easier.

 Perhaps the most essential command is `geo`.
-This takes advantaje of the device tracking functionality in iOS to keep your SSH connections running in the background.
+This takes advantage of the device tracking functionality in iOS to keep your SSH connections running in the background.
 Don't worry, your location data won't be sent to Blink.
 In fact, it isn't sent anywhere.

 To enable `geo`, run: